the-outcaster/kazeta-plus/README.md

 - native GameCube controller adapter support, overclocked to 1,000 Hz
 - fixes for missing fonts in certain applications (and may even fix apps that only had a black screen)
 - D-pad reversal fix for native Linux games
+- updated runtimes for Linux and Windows, plus emulator runtimes for other systems

 ![Kazeta+ About page](https://i.imgur.com/kQiAVvc.png)